d-floe/quartz/content/art/color-precision.md

 ---
-title: "Achieving Color Precision"
+title: Achieving Color Precision
-description: "d-floe's official guide on achieving optimal color precision on all of you monitors.
-This guide touches on the basic theory of color precision, how to properly set up your monitors to achieve color precision, and how to deal with color managed applications."
+description: d-floe's official guide on achieving optimal color precision on all of your monitors.
+This guide touches on the basic theory of color precision, how to properly set up your monitors to achieve color precision, and how to deal with color managed applications.
 tags:
   - guide
 ---

 ## TL;DR